Turkey Smoke Series

 - All KCBS Master Series Rules and Regulations shall apply with the following exceptions:

 - A food thermometer shall be used to ensure a safe minimum internal temperature of 165 F has been reached to destroy bacteria and prevent food borne illness.

-Please contact the contest‘s KCBS Rep with any additional questions.
+Please contact the contest‘s KCBS Rep with any questions.